CGR Type A 2-6-4T: Langkloof railway

 Coal consumption on the line averaged 54 lb per train mile.
 A load from Port Elizabeth to Avontuur had to be hauled up 6835 ft and, on the return journey, 3963 ft.
-This, in conjunction with the innumerable sharp curves and steep gradients of 1 in 40 (2½%) compensated, prevented a continuous high speed from being attained.
+This, combined with the many sharp curves and steep gradients of 1 in 40 (2.5%) compensated, prevented a continuous high speed from being attained.

 Manufacturer

 Two 2-6-4 Adriatic type narrow gauge tank steam locomotives were supplied to the Cape Government Railways (CGR) by Manning Wardle and Company in 1902.
 They were designated Type A and numbered 31 and 32.